 In 1972 Shri Mataji sold her own jewellery to finance a trip to America to hold programs and give Self realisation.
 She felt that America would be significant in spreading Sahaja Yoga to the world.
 The response was disappointing, as materialism and superficiality distracted seekers from their spirituality.
 However, a seed was planted and she returned nine years later with much more success.
 In 1973 her husband was transferred to London and Shri Mataji landed on 31 December 1973 to begin her work with the seekers of the United Kingdom.

-Again she was disappointed with the condition of, “her seekers” They were drug damaged and physically, mentally and emotionally distraught.
+Again she was disappointed with the condition of “her seekers”, who used drugs and were physically, mentally and emotionally distraught.
 She worked for four years on seven people.
 Housing them, feeding them, clearing them, spiritually nurturing them, guiding them and eventually enlightening them.
 She said “I could see the defects of people but I knew that when this unconditional love will be showered on them they would come to Sahaja Yoga one day and attain God” (5/3/1989).

-Eventually, in 1977 she started giving public programs at Caxton Hall in London where she lectured and worked on people individually, spending hours dealing with their problems, pouring vibrations of love and raising them up and bestowIng realisation.
+Eventually, in 1977 she started giving public programs at Caxton Hall in London where she lectured and worked on people individually, spending hours dealing with their problems, pouring vibrations of love and raising them up and bestowing realisation.
 In 1980 she began giving realisation programs in Paris, then Switzerland and in provincial cities throughout the UK.
-In March 1981 programs were held in Hong Kong and Australia with greater success.
+In March 1981, programs were held in Hong Kong and Australia with great success.
 She returned to Europe to continue her work and later that year she went back to America.
 Meanwhile, she was constantly travelling to India where Sahaja Yoga was thriving.

 Year after year she circled the globe giving program after program and by the 1990s, Sahaja Yoga was established in over ninety countries including Russia and Eastern Europe and Shri Mataji had become a global personality, attracting media attention wherever she went, along with a succession of tributes and awards.
 She was nominated for the Nobel Peace Prize and Claes Nobel, the grandnephew of Alfred Nobel and Chairman of the United Earth Foundation, declared that “Shri Mataji empowers us to become masters of our own destiny.”
 She was invited to speak at the United Nations headquarters in New York as well as the UN Conference for Women in Beijing.
 Countless city and regional governments established a day in her honour.